SpaceN64/SpaceN64/README.md

 ## Sup - I'm SpaceN64

-I'm a Python coder, and also HTML writer from Alberta, Canada.
+I'm a Python coder, and also HTML writer from Alberta, Canada 🇨🇦

-At the moment, I am trying to learn more about HTML, and expand my (already vast) knowledge of Python!
+At the moment, I am trying to learn more about HTML, and expand my (already vast) knowledge of Python

 ***Some Skills I Have in Python***
 - Can do basically every simple writing of code